MHA to study amending law to make it easier to establish renovation fraud

 "In each case, the question is whether there was fraudulent intent.
 Some cases may involve fraudulent intent but it may be very difficult to prove that in court," he said.

-Contractors who deceive victims into placing deposits for renovation works without intending to carry them out can be charged for cheating offences under the Penal Code.
+Contractors who deceive victims into placing deposits for renovation works without intending to carry them out can be charged with cheating offences under the Penal Code.

 Mr Shanmugam, responding to Mr Murali Pillai (Bukit Batok), said between 2019 and 2021, the police investigated 100 cases involving errant renovation contractors.
 So far, 72 per cent of these cases have been prosecuted in court.